A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Numerical details

 \section{Numerical details}

 Numerical simulations were performed with the python packages numpy\cite{numpy}, scipy\cite{scipy} and qutip\cite{qutip}.
-The BBGKY-HEOM equation \eqref{eq:reducedHEOM} with the approximation for the three-body reduced density matrix given in Eq.~\eqref{eq:F123} were solved with the scipy implementation of the explicit Runge-Kutta method of order 5(4), with an absolute tolerance of $1e-10$ and dynamical timestepping.
+The BBGKY-HEOM equation \eqref{eq:reducedHEOM} with the approximation for the three-body reduced density matrix given in Eq.~\eqref{eq:F123} were solved with the scipy implementation of the explicit Runge-Kutta method of order 5(4), with an absolute tolerance of $1e-10$ and dynamical time stepping.

 We checked for convergence with respect to the hierarchy depth, which justifies a hierarchy depth of 5 for the Tavis-Cummings model and 3 for the Cavity-Fermi-Hubbard model.
-The benchmark simulations for the quantum master equation were performed using qutips mesolve function with default parameters.
+The benchmark simulations for the quantum master equation were performed using qutips mesolve function with default parameters.\\